joeltoumi/wallet-backend-test/README.md

 # Wallet Service Application

 ## Project Description
-Proof of concept of that wallet service:
+Proof of concept of a wallet service:
 - Get a wallet using its identifier.
 - Top-up money in that wallet using a credit card number.
 It has to charge that amount internally using a third-party platform.